-Mark Peter Wright is an artist researcher working with experimental approaches to sound and listening.
+Mark Peter Wright is an artist researcher working with experimental approaches to sounding and listening.
 His practice explores the relationship between humans, animals, environments and their associated technologies of capture: critically and playfully generating debate through exhibitions, performance and collaborative events.
-Questions that drive his projects pivot around how agency is performed between humans and animals; how technology and media are part of an ecological approach; and how listening can become an ethico-aesthetic arts practice.

 He has exhibited internationally at galleries and institutes including the ICA, Flat Time House, GV Art, IMT Gallery, Platform A, MIMA, Southbank Centre and TATE [UK], CCA [Scotland], Museum of Contemporary Art [Italy], Lydgalleriet [Norway] and New York Public Library [USA].
 Performance and public interventions include Apiary Studios, Art Licks, Café Oto, [UK] Trinity House Sq [Ireland], Bòlit Contemporary [Spain] and HIAP [Finland].
 Lectures, workshops and papers have been presented at the Critical Media Lab [Switzerland], Harvard University [USA], University of Copenhagen [Denmark], University of Stavanger [Norway], Central St Martins, Goldsmiths University, Parasol Unit, South London Gallery and Yorkshire Sculpture Park [UK].

 Recent articles include: Sensate Journal Harvard, Leonardo Music Journal, Continent Journal, British Library and Interference Journal.
 Anthology contributions and artist publications include: Listening and its not [SARU/Compost & Height], Tasked to Hear [Corbel Stone Press], Bio-critical Incidents [Sonic Terrain] and On Listening [Uniform Books].
 He collaborates on various practice-based research projects including Matterlurgy with Helena Hunter and Points of Listening with Salomé Voegelin.
-He is also the founding editor of Ear Room, an intermittent online interview platform.
-He is currently based in London [UK], represented by IMT Gallery [London] and blogs at Humanimentical doings.
+He is also the founding editor of Ear Room, an online interview platform.
+He is currently based in London [UK] and blogs at Humanimentical doings.